cita-bot/cita-bot/README.md

 3. Install Google Chrome.

 4. Download [chromedriver](https://chromedriver.chromium.org/downloads) and put it in the PATH (Python dir from step 1 should work).

+    4.1.
+[Windows only] Download [wsay](https://github.com/p-groarke/wsay/releases) and put it in the PATH

 5. Get API Key from https://anti-captcha.com ($5 is enough, trust me! :)